 Read our article on The 21 Best Email Subject Lines Proven to Increase Open Rates to see how we use this offer in subject lines, and the corresponding email framework.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

-We’ve talked about Cabot’s subscription offer in the past, and it’s just one more way of saying “free”.
-At Cabot, investors can access all ten of their advisory newsletters for one recurring monthly fee.
-What’s unique about the offer is how they position it by saying that when a subscriber pays for membership, they get all ten advisories for “free.”
+We’ve talked about Cabot Wealth Network’s Cabot Prime membership in the past, and it’s just one more way of saying “free”.
+At Cabot, investors can access all 11 of their advisory newsletters for one recurring monthly fee as part of their Cabot Prime membership.
+What’s unique about the offer is how they position it by saying that when a subscriber pays for membership, they get all 11 advisories for “free.”
 As we know, they’re not “free”, they are included in the cost of membership, but it does sound appealing doesn’t it?

 The power of the word “free” is undeniable, and you should use it when you can.

 Direct marketing legend Herschell Gordon Lewis says in The Art of Writing Copy, “Unless the reader regards himself as the target of your message, benefit can’t exist.
 Benefit demands a ‘We/You’ relationship.”
 What is Mr. Lewis’s favorite copywriting power word?
 FREE.